 Registrar Agreement explained

-The Registrar Agreement is the contract that governs the commercial relationship between Nominet and you, our registrars.
+The RRA is the contract that governs the commercial relationship between Nominet and you, our registrars.

 - Ensure and reward higher standards to reinforce the reputation of the UK namespace as trusted, relevant and competitive